What Messy Church Is and Isn’t

-- It meets at a time (and sometimes in a place) that suits people who don’t already belong to a church.
+- In person, it meets at a time (and sometimes in a place) that suits the community — but not usually on Sunday mornings

-- It typically includes a welcome, a long creative time to explore the biblical theme with activities and crafts; a short celebration time involving story, prayer, song, games and similar; and a sit-down meal together at tables.
-All elements are for (and should include) people of all ages, adults and children.
+- It typically includes a welcome, a creative time to explore the biblical theme with activities, games and crafts; a celebration time involving story, prayer, and songs; and a sit-down meal together at tables.
+All parts are for (and should include) people of all ages, adults and children.